tmbuza/iMAP/README.md

 ## Version: iMAP v1.0

 The project directory has code, data, img, reports, and results directories.
 Within the data directory are demo, metadata, mothur, qiime2, raw, and references directories.
-Most iMAP dependencies are executable are in PATH so you should be able to launch them directly from the corresponding docker container shell prompt once created.

 <br>